mjmsmith/connect-jade-client/README.md

 In other words,

-* `source` is the root directory for your source Jade template files,
+* `source` is the root directory for your client-side Jade template files,
 * `public` is the root directory for your site's public files, and
 * `prefix` is the path under `public` that identifies a relevant request.